International

 Background

-Up to ten students enrolled in one of our faculty’s master’s programmes at RUB can spend a semester at Tongji University in Shanghai, China.
+Up to ten RUB students enrolled in one of our faculty’s Master’s degree programs can spend a semester at Tongji University in Shanghai (China).

-Tongji University Shanghai was founded in 1907 by German physician Erich Paulin, initially as a medical school, and has maintained close ties with Germany ever since.
-Today, Tongji University offers its 50,000 students a comprehensive range of subjects and is one of the most prestigious universities in China.
+Tongji University Shanghai was founded in 1907 by the German doctor Erich Paulin, initially as a medical faculty, and has had a close relationship with Germany ever since.
+Today, Tongji University offers its 50,000 students a comprehensive range of subjects and is one of the most renowned universities in China.

-The Bochum Faculty of Economics has been cooperating with Tongji University since the early 1980s and maintains particularly close ties with the Chinese-German College (CDHK), a joint institution of the German Academic Exchange Service and Tongji University.
-The CDHK covers the following academic disciplines: electrical engineering, mechanical engineering, automotive engineering, and economics.
+The Bochum Faculty of Economics has been cooperating with Tongji University since the early 1980s and maintains a particularly close relationship with the Chinese-German University College CDHKa joint institution of the German Academic Exchange Service and Tongji University.
+The CDHK covers the following academic disciplines: Electrical Engineering, Mechanical Engineering, Automotive Engineering and Economics.

 A special feature of the CDHK are the 23 endowed chairs, which are financed by well-known companies.
 These donations have significantly improved the study conditions at the CDHK.
 In addition, the donors provide students with extensive industry contacts.
 In addition to funding from industry, the CDHK is also supported by funds from the German Foreign Office.